gramener/gramex/gramex/apps/guide/filehandler/README.md

                   "*.html":                 # Apply the transform to all HTML files
                     function: template      # Render page.html as a template

-You can extract it dynamically using JavaScript.
+You can extract it dynamically using JavaScript. **This is disabled since Gramex 1.16**.
+You can enable it if security is not a consideration.
+Use:

+    :::yaml
+    app:
+        settings:
+            xsrf_cookie_kwargs:
+                httponly: false             # Allow JavaScript access to cookies

 Here is an example that uses [cookie.js](https://github.com/florian/cookie.js) and [jQuery](https://jquery.com/).
 Install them: